 "That's great, are you going for a hardboard or an inflatable"

 For the purpose of this post we are going to highlight some of reasons we at Honu decided to focus solely on inflatable boards, after making them for more than 15 years!
 That's right, up until the 2020/21 season, Honu was known for their affordable composite boards.
 But the post isn't about us, it's about the boards.
 So ready on if you would like to get a better understanding about why you might chose an inflatable board.

 Its often said that you should choose a hard board (aka composite board or fibreglass board) if performance is your most important consideration.... but this isn't absolutely correct.
 Even when you put aside all the distinct storage and transport advantages, inflatable SUPs can perform better in some cases:

 White water & rapids.
 Why?
 Because they don't break on impact with rocks.

 Multi-day touring.
 Why?
 Because they have more volume and so can carry more weight.

 It's also worth mentioning that we often see the comparison between the two skewed from a quality perspective.
-That is, the comparison between products is often made with a relatively high quality, high-cost hardboard and a mid-level inflatable.
+That is, the comparison between products is often made with a relatively high quality, high-cost hardboard and an entry-level inflatable.
 This is not really apples for apples.

 This above point is essential because of the vast performance difference you get between budget iSUPs and higher quality ones.
 The effect of materials, construction, and pressures result in a vast difference in your experience on the water.
 The technology that goes into inflatable boards has also vastly improved in recent times, and many people are surprised by how stiff and solid inflatable boards can feel after they are inflated.